beskyd/100-days-of-code/log.md

 ### Day 1: January 1st, 2017

-**Today's Progress" : Wanted to refresh my html and css knowledge, found outdated tutorial on tuts+ https://code.tutsplus.com/tutorials/design-and-code-your-first-website-in-easy-to-understand-steps--net-6062 and trying to follow it and to alter it to the more recent way of doing such kind of things.
+**Today's Progress* : Wanted to refresh my html and css knowledge, found outdated tutorial on tuts+ https://code.tutsplus.com/tutorials/design-and-code-your-first-website-in-easy-to-understand-steps--net-6062 and trying to follow it and to alter it to the more recent way of doing such kind of things.
 Created repo for this project https://github.com/beskyd/simple-website and started working on it.